 Both offer light and dark themes with an option to adjust the background transparency.
 Microsoft Launcher offers to use the system and a separate transparent theme where you can also adjust blurriness and opacity along with transparency.
 POCO provides an option to change the transparency in both light and dark themes.

-Both are available to download from Google Play for free.
+Both are available to download from Google Play.
 POCO Launcher has an average rating of 4.7 from over 280K users.
 Microsoft Launcher contrarily has an average rating of 4.6 from over a million users.
 POCO Launcher occupies 23 MB of storage while Microsoft Launcher occupies 84 MB of storage.

 The last part of POCO vs Microsoft Launcher is covering some of the unique features which might make a difference.